Home » Engineering » aerospace engineering » A Beginner’s Guide to Basic Aerospace Engineering

 What is the aerodynamics?

-Therefore, aerodynamics may be described as a branch of dynamics concerned with studying the motion of air,particularly when it interacts with a solid object.
-Aerodynamics is a subfield of fluid dynamics and gas dynamics.
-It is often used synonymously with gas dynamics, with the difference being that gas dynamics applies to all gases.
+Therefore, we define aerodynamics as a branch of dynamics that focuses on the motion of air, especially when it interacts with solid objects.
+It falls under the broader fields of fluid dynamics and gas dynamics.
+People often use the term interchangeably with gas dynamics, although gas dynamics applies to all gases, not just air.

 Understanding the flow field around an object is essential for calculating the forces and moments acting on the object.
 Typical properties calculated for a flow field include velocity, pressure,density, and temperature as a function of spatial position and time.